orbisius/orbisius-child-theme-creator/readme.txt

 Todo
 - Add buttons in the WP's Theme listing page near Customize
 - Orbisius Create
 - Orbisius Edit

 == Changelog ==

+= 1.4.0 =
+* Tested with WP 4.7.5

 = 1.3.9 =
 * Minor fixes and improvements to the UI